djplaner/memex/sense/nodt/generativity.md

 A "technology's capacity for leverage across a range of tasks, adaptability to a range of different tasks, easy of mastery and accessibility" (Bygstad, 2017, p.
 183)

+Zittrain (2008) identifies five principal factors influencing how generative a system is
+1. leverage
+2. adaptation
+3. ease of mastery
+4. accessibility
+5. transferability

 ## Bygstad (2017)

 uses generativity as a theoretical lens

+### Definition

+> In our context we take generativity to mean the outcome of the interaction between knowledgeable people and flexible information technologies (p.
+183)

 ### Origins and other uses